-Despite current economic difficulties, New Zealand remains a popular destination for potential expatriates, and many of those considering a move to New Zealand are attracted by the country’s high quality of living, its welcoming attitude towards foreigners, and its breathtaking scenery.
+New Zealand remains a popular destination for potential expatriates, and many of those considering a move to New Zealand are attracted by the country’s high quality of living, its welcoming attitude towards foreigners, and its spectacular scenery.

-Agriculture as well as tourism are very strong sectors in the local economy.
+The strongest sectors in New Zealand are agriculture, food and beverages, health and knowledge-intensive services.
+In addition, tourism plays a vital role in New Zealand’s economy since it positively affects other sectors as well, for example the hospitality sector.
+Agriculture as well as tourism are both very strong sectors in the local economy.
 The manufacturing and high-tech sectors, on the other hand, are relatively small.
-However, they too offer some great opportunities for expats in New Zealand, especially those with strong professional skills in these fields.
+There are great job opportunities for expats moving to New Zealand, especially for those with strong professional skills in these fields.

-Especially for foreign workers, finding a job is currently not particularly easy.
-Nevertheless, for those who posses not only the required skills but also the right amount of perseverance, finding employment in New Zealand is still an attainable goal.
+Especially for foreign workers, finding a job is currently not particularly easy in New Zealand.
+Nevertheless, for those who possess not only the required skills but also the right amount of perseverance, finding employment in New Zealand is still an attainable goal.

-Unless they are relocating to New Zealand specifically to enjoy the solitude of the country’s wilderness, most expats end up living in one of the bigger cities, as 90% of residents do.
+Unless they are moving to New Zealand specifically to enjoy the solitude of the country’s wilderness, most expats end up living in one of the bigger cities, as 90% of residents do.

 The large majority of expatriates moving to New Zealand make Auckland or Wellington their home — two of the country’s largest cities, which are both continually ranked among the world’s most livable cities in international surveys.
 Indeed, Auckland was voted the 3rd most livable city in 2015 according to the Mercer Quality of Living Survey, taking into consideration factors such as safety, education, hygiene, healthcare, and the environment.